christianmlong/personal/blog/drafts/twisted_on_windows_part3.md

 When I'm setting up Windows service, I configure it to run under the LocalService account at first, and I use `psexec` to track down any permissions errors.
 Then I switch the service over to a virtual service account.
 I grant the virtual service account the same privileges that I had to grant to the LocalService account to get it working.

+#### Zip files

+You may find that the virtual service accounts you're using to run the services don't have permission to handle zip files.
+This may be due to a policy restriction set by your network administrator.
+The LocalService account may have the same restriction.

+This is why, when I'm installing pyodbc, I have to pass --always-unzip to easy_install so that the virtual service account can import pyodbc.
+Otherwise, easy_install installs it as a zip file, and the virtual service account can't import it.

+Another example: on Windows, distutils packages source distributions as zip files.
+Let's say for example you're running python's [simpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html) as a Windows service (using nssm), running it as account "nt service\package_server".
+You can visit http://localhost:8000 and you get a nice file listing.
+However, if you try to download one of the zip files, you get a 404.
+Assigning permissions for "nt service\package_server" doesn't work - the permissions apply to folders and text files but they don't apply to zip files through inheritance.
+It only works if you assign read permission specifically for the zip file itself.

+Here's a command to specifically assign permissions for a zip file

+     icacls "C:\PackageServer\www\downloads\My_Package-0.0.1.zip" /grant "nt service\package_server":R